cropsinsilico/cis-ui/docs/developer_guide.md

-# Developer's Guide (Work-In-Progress)
+# Developer's Guide
-The purpose of this document is to familiarize you with the patterns used to develop the Crops in Silico framework.
+The purpose of this document is to familiarize you with the patterns used to develop the Crops _in silico_ framework.

-## Running the Crops in Silico Platform
+## Running the Crops in silico Platform
 No matter how you choose to run the platform, you will need a few things:
 1. MongoDB: An open-source NoSQL database
 2. Girder: An open-source data management